 - Changes in appetite

-Many dogs poop (and pee) whilst walking on occasion.
-This isn’t usually a cause for concern if your dog is otherwise well and can just be a normal behavioral quirk.
+Many dogs occasionally poop (and pee) whilst walking and it isn’t usually a cause for concern if your dog is otherwise well.
 If you do have concerns about your pet’s health, however, then make sure you speak to your vet for advice.

 Get the best advice, tips and top tech for your beloved Pets